perracodex/kcrud/README.md

 Once the container is running, to test it open a web browser in the host machine and navigate to any of the same URLs mentioned in the previous section.

 ---

+## Environment Variables Management

+The server configurations are managed through environment variables, centralized within a [.env](./.env) file.
+This standardizes settings across environments and deployment phases.

+* **Configuration Files:** Settings are primarily defined within [HOCON](./kcrud-base/src/main/resources/config) files.
+  These configurations use placeholders for variables, filled at runtime from the `.env` file or directly from the environment.

+* **Local Development:** Running the server locally automatically incorporates `.env` values.

+* **Docker:** In Docker environments, **Docker Compose** uses the `.env` file to set environment variables for containers, bypassing the server's direct loading of the `.env` file, and instead injecting the variables directly into the Docker environment.

+---